swlaschin/fsharpforfunandprofit.com/_posts/2020-12-21-dependencies-2.md

 ---
 layout: post
 title: "Dependency injection using parameters"
-description: "Five approaches to dependency injection, Part 2"
+description: "Six approaches to dependency injection, Part 2"
 categories: []
 ---

-In this series, we are looking at five different approaches to dependency injection.
+In this series, we are looking at six different approaches to dependency injection.

-* In the [first post](/posts/dependencies/), we looked at "dependency retention" (doing nothing!) and "dependency rejection" (keeping I/O at the edges of your implementation).
+* In the [first post](/posts/dependencies/), we looked at "dependency retention" (inlining the dependencies) and "dependency rejection" (keeping I/O at the edges of your implementation).
 * In this post, we'll look at "dependency parameterization" as a way of managing dependencies.

 <hr>